 Further, your company has a standard commission rate of 10% for the sales team.

-i) To account for sales commissions under ASC 606, your company must estimate and recognize the commission expense when the related revenue is recognized.
+Step 1: To account for sales commissions under ASC 606, your company must estimate and recognize the commission expense when the related revenue is recognized.

 of commission expense each month for the 12-month contract period.

-$10,000 of revenue and $1,417 of commission expense each month for the duration of the 1-year contract.
+In summary, under ASC 606, the company recognizes $10,000 of revenue and $1,417 of commission expense each month for the duration of the 1-year contract.

-Implementing ASC 606 compliance can be a complex and challenging process, particularly for companies that have historically used a different revenue recognition methodology.
+Implementing ASC 606 and ensuring compliance can be a complex and challenging process, particularly for companies that have historically used a different revenue recognition methodology.
 Some of the difficulties that companies may encounter during implementation include:

-Sales commission software can help SaaS companies comply with ASC 606 by providing a more accurate and efficient way of tracking and reporting commission expenses.
+A sales commission software can help SaaS companies comply with ASC 606 by providing a more accurate and efficient way of tracking and reporting commission expenses.
 Here are some ways sales commission software can help:

-3. By accurately calculating commission expenses, Sales commission software can automate the commission calculation process and ensure that commission expenses are accurately calculated based on the terms of the sales agreement.
+- Through accurately calculating commission expenses, Sales commission software can automate the commission calculation process and ensure that commission expenses are accurately calculated based on the terms of the sales agreement.
 This helps to ensure that commission expenses are properly recognized under ASC 606.

 Overall, sales commission software can help SaaS companies streamline the commission calculation process, ensure accurate commission expenses, and provide the necessary data and analytics to comply with ASC 606.

 A report by PwC on the adoption of ASC 606 found that companies are investing in technology solutions to support compliance efforts, including sales commission software.
-The report noted that sales commission software can help automate commission calculations, improve transparency and accuracy, and provide real-time reporting, which can all be beneficial in supporting compliance with ASC 606.
+The report noted that sales commission software can automate commission calculations, improve transparency and accuracy, and provide real-time reporting, which can all be beneficial in supporting compliance with ASC 606.